 Some examples of these loanwords include “sauna” (from Finnish), “plaza” (from Spanish), “pizza” (from Italian).
 Many English words came from French over the years, like “buffet” and “automobile”.

 Even without that foreign influence, the way we pronounce things changes over time.
 This happens in all languages, but with some, it is more evident than others.

 Slang becomes official

 Many shortcuts that we use today were considered slang and inappropriate in times past.
-For example, the word “you” is a simplification of three archaic words, “ye, “thou”, and “thee”.
+For example, the words “you, ye, thou, and “thee” used to have specific grammatical distinctions.
+But now we only use “you,” and the other three have become archaic.
 In other cases, (like “olde” vs. “old” and “shoppe” vs. “shop”) modern spelling has simply dropped unnecessary letters.
 The common word “OK” began more recently, in 1839, as an abbreviation of a misspelling of the phrase “All Correct” (“Oll Korrect”).

 Over time, more and more people used these shortcuts until even professionals and authorities used them, and the new pronunciations became standardized.
 If we look at the big picture, modern English is essentially a mix of mistakes and slang from times past.

 Spelling keeps changing